 - Should you optimize your content based on the Flesch Reading Ease Score?

 - Methodological notes

-Flesch reading comfort ( See the article : How to Write a Great Listicle Post in 10 Steps.FRE) is a way of assessing the legibility of text.
+Flesch reading comfort ( On the same subject : Simon White SEO and The San Diego SEO Company.FRE) is a way of assessing the legibility of text.
 The scores range from 1 to 100, with higher scores being considered easier to read.